 \subsection{The proof of Theorem~\ref{thm:whirlmesy} for surjections}

 In this section, we prove Theorem~\ref{thm:whirlmesy} in the case where $\calf=\sur_1(n,k)$.
 We again use the notation $(P,h)$ and $(P,[a,b])$ as in the previous sections.
-Note that Remark~\ref{rem:earlier later} still applies here.

-Throughout this section, $i+1$, $i+2$, $i-1$, etc.\ (the entries in the orbit boards and the outputs of the functions) are all to be interpreted mod $k$.

-Recalling Remark~\ref{rem:add1orsame}, $w_i$ either adds $1$ to the value of $f(i)$ or it leaves $f$ alone.
-Thus, given any $i\in[n]$ and $f\in\sur_1(n,k)$, $\bfw$ either adds $1$ to $f(i)$ or does not change the value $f(i)$.
-Therefore, in an orbit board, such as the one in Figure~\ref{fig:orb-surj}, each entry in a column is either the same or one greater as the entry directly above it.

-\begin{defn} Call a position $P$ in an orbit board a \textbf{red light} if it has the same value as the position below it. \end{defn}
+\begin{defn} Call a position $P$ in an orbit board a \dfn{stoplight} if it has the same value as the position below it. \end{defn}

 This term comes from the analogy with traffic lights.
-As we look down a column, we always add 1 to the value, except we have to stop when a position is a red light.
-The red lights are surrounded by red circles in Figure~\ref{fig:orb-surj}.
+As we look down a column, we always add 1 to the value, except we have to stop when a position is a stoplight.
+The stoplights are circled in Figure~\ref{fig:orb-surj}.

 \begin{lemma} Let $P$ be a position in an orbit board of $\sur_1(n,k)$, and let $i$ be the value in that position. \begin{enumerate} \item If $(P,[1,n-1])$ does not contain $i$ in any position, then the position $(P,n)$ directly below $P$ contains the value $i$. \item If $(P,[1,n-1])$ contains the value $i$ in some position, then the position $(P,n)$ directly below $P$ contains the value $i+1$. \end{enumerate} \end{lemma}